Permanent Psychosis From Drugs: What To Know For Your Mental Health

 This doesn’t necessarily mean that drug psychosis is permanent.
 Sometimes, drug-induced psychosis acts as a trigger for the development of longer-term psychotic disorders, like schizophrenia.
 In this case, it’s not that the drug-induced psychosis itself is permanent, but that it activates chronic mental illness in people who are vulnerable.

-In a 2020 review, researchers analyzed data on over 34,000 people who experienced drug-induced psychosis.
+In a 2020 review, researchers analyzed details on over 34,000 people who experienced drug-induced psychosis.
 They found that approximately 25% of them went on to develop schizophrenia, which is usually considered a lifelong mental illness.
 Marijuana-induced psychosis tended to be the most likely to transition into schizophrenia, followed by psychosis from hallucinogens and amphetamines.

 There’s still a lot we don’t know about the connection between substance use and long-term psychosis.
 It’s possible that people who develop long-term psychosis due to drug use were already vulnerable to it, and the drugs were simply the trigger.
 People with underlying psychotic disorders may also be more likely to self-medicate with drugs in the first place.
 Future studies may give us more insight into this relationship.